+Summary: There seems a consensus that the BAP entity at the IAB-MT be released on transition to IDLE mode.
+So, the rapporteur proposes the following:

+Proposal 1: The BAP entity at the IAB-MT be released on transition to IDLE mode.

 Open issue 3: Whether at least one DRB must be configured by the network so that the IAB- MT triggers RRC procedures, when applicable, e.g. RRC Re-establishment, etc.